 The Bolder Vision

 Belfast City Council, the Department for Communities, and the Department for Infrastructure have jointly developed a strategy to re-imagine the city centre called the Bolder Vision.
-The consultation is open until 23 December 2021, and we encourage all organisations in the Linen Quarter to respond:
+The consultation closed on 23 December 2021.
+We are including the LQ BID consultation response below.